hotosm/tracing-guides/_posts/tips/01-01-0100-Ind-Rivers.md

 tags: [Indonesia, iD, Rivers]
 ---

 Rivers are traced as lines.
 The entire process is captured in the GIF to the left.
 Please be sure to trace the river until its natural end.
+Click on the image to see a larger version.